Administration order

 Guarantor loan

-An unsecured loan where someone else is responsible for making the payment if the borrower is unable to pay.
+An unsecured loan where someone else is responsible for making the payments if the borrower cannot pay.

 Back to top